GEMScienceTools/spatial-disaggregation/README.md

     python download_worldpop.py AUT

 In this case, the ISO 3166-1 alpha-3 must be provided for the ``<country>``.

+By default, the UN-adjusted 1km population dataset is used.
+However, you can also download the higher resolution UN-adjusted 100m population dataset as follows:

+    python download_worldpop.py AUT 100m

+### Disaggregating exposure data

 With WorldPop data downloaded, you can execute the core script as follows: